-- 29. Claimant has been diagnosed with insomnia.
-It takes her 60 to 90 minutes to fall asleep.
-Claimant requires someone to stay in the room with her to make sure she is not leaving the bed or talking which prevents her from falling asleep.
-She will leave her room if she is not supervised. - 30.
-Mother provides protective supervision to Claimant, which is funded through IHSS.
-Mother provides protective supervision because when Claimant has one-on-one supervision she exhibits fewer troubling behaviors.
-Because Mother is also Claimant's older brother's IHSS provider, Mother occasionally needs to provide those services to Claimant and her older brother simultaneously. - 31.
-Mother, Claimant, Claimant's younger brother, the children's CSC, and DePiro were all present at the family's home for the April 8, 2024, behavioral observation.
-Mother had fed Claimant and her younger brother snacks and allowed them to watch television before the observation.
-Mother attempts to manage Claimant and her younger brother's challenging behaviors by allowing them to watch television or use an iPad, as that is the only way she can keep them in the same room to be supervised.
-After the period in which Claimant and her younger brother were watching television, Claimant's younger brother went to the living room where he was not visible and was unsupervised.
-Claimant went to the room with the musical instruments and played violin for the CSC and DePiro, as mentioned in DePiro's report.
+- 28. Claimant has been diagnosed with insomnia.
+It takes him about 60 minutes to fall asleep.
+Claimant requires someone to stay in the room with him to make sure he falls asleep.
+He can wake up in the middle of the night and will leave his room if he is not supervised. - 29.
+Father provides protective supervision to Claimant, which is funded through IHSS.
+Claimant's grandmother provides protective supervision if Father is not home.
+Protective supervision is provided because when Claimant has one-on-one supervision he exhibits fewer troubling behaviors. - 30.
+Mother, Claimant, Claimant's older sister, the children's CSC, and DePiro were all present at the family's home for the April 8, 2024, behavioral observation.
+Mother had fed Claimant and his older sister and allowed them to watch television before the observation.
+Mother attempts to manage Claimant and his older sister's challenging behaviors by allowing them to watch television or use an iPad, as that is the only way she can keep them in the same room to be supervised.
+After the period in which Claimant and his older sister were watching television, Claimant went to the living room where he was not visible and was unsupervised-Claimant "crashed" into the sofa cushions during that time.
+Later, Claimant joined his older sister in the room with the musical instruments and played violin for the CSC and DePiro, as mentioned in DePiro's report. - 31.
+Claimant's AST provider wrote a letter that was introduced into evidence and discussed above.
+The letter notes that Claimant has behaviors that pose safety concerns, which include climbing and jumping from high surfaces, eloping, and physical aggression towards peers.
+According to the AST provider, Claimant can be redirected "to alternative, appropriate behaviors, however, [Claimant] will engage in [negative] behaviors when he does not have one on one attention from an adult."

-- 32. Claimant's AST provider wrote a letter that was introduced into evidence and discussed above.
-The letter notes that Claimant has behaviors that pose safety concerns, which include physical aggression towards her younger brother.
-According to the AST provider, Claimant "can be redirected to alternative, appropriate behaviors, but will continue to engage in [negative] behaviors when she does not have one on one attention from an adult." - 33.
-Mother sleeps about four hours per night.
+32. Mother sleeps about four hours per night.
 Despite Claimant's schedule having zero unfunded hours, Mother contends that this does not mean she demonstrates no parental responsibility for Claimant or her other children.
 Mother did not put any of the time she spends supervising and caring for her children into the calendar she prepared for NLACRC because she was not asked to do so.
 On the contrary, Mother cooks, cleans, bathes, toilets the children as necessary, takes the children to doctor's appointments, assists them with homework, and prepares their backpacks and lunches for the next day, all of which is not listed expressly in the calendar.